What Is Rosacea?

-Medications to Address the Redness — The drug brimonidine (Mirvaso) has proven to be effective for reducing redness.
-When applied topically to the skin it works to constrict the blood vessels.
+- Medications to Address the Redness — The drug brimonidine (Mirvaso) has proven to be effective for reducing redness.
+When applied topically to the skin it works to constrict the blood vessel.
 Other topical products that reduce redness and the pimples with mild rosacea are azelaic acid and metronidazole.
 These drugs take from 3-6 weeks to improve rosacea.

 Beyond that, Dr. Smith can isolate the triggers that are leading to your flare-ups.
 Educating you about these can help you avoid or minimize these foods or behaviors that are aggravating your rosacea.